Introduction

 Provide feedback

 Candidates appreciate constructive feedback.
-If possible, give them insights into how they performed and what they could improve on.
-This will reflect well on your organization and help you stand out as a thoughtful employer.
+If possible, give them detailed insights into their performance and the kind of skills or tasks they could improve upon.
+This will reflect well not only on your organization but will also help you stand out as a thoughtful employer.

 How can candidates prepare for whiteboard programming interviews?

 The best way to prepare for a whiteboard programming interview is to practice as much as possible.
-Candidates should participate in mock interviews with friends, colleagues, or mentors.
+Candidates can do that by participating in mock interviews available online or take help from friends, colleagues, or mentors.

 Stay organized